 -

-The
+The st_ino

-filed of thestruct stat
+filed of the struct stat

 -1

-in MS Windows - is emulated in MS Windows
+- is emulated in MS Windows

 - has no meaning in MS Windows